cksystemsteaching/selfie/README.md

 > Loop: as long as this is true keep doing that

 The comparison `c < n` is called a `while` *condition* or *loop condition*.
 If the condition evaluates to true, the `while` *body* or *loop body*, here `c = c + 1`, is executed once and then the condition is evaluated again, and so on.
 If the condition evaluates to false, the loop body is not executed, effectively terminating the loop, and instead the statement after the loop, here `return c`, is executed.

-That's it!
+> TODO: Loops subsume conditionals

 > Assignment is not equality!